HackYourFuture/React/week1/LESSONPLAN.md

 ### Exercise

-ask trainees to create a functional component that returns the following HTML elements:
+Ask trainees to create a functional component that returns the following HTML elements:

 -   1 `<nav>`
 -   1 `<ul>`